General Relativistic Calculations for White Dwarf Stars: Numerical solutions

-Eqs.\ (\ref{eq:ten}) and (\ref{eq:eleven}) can be made dimensionless by introducing dimensionless variables $x=r/a$ and $u=m/b$ (which are referred to as dimensionless radius and mass, respectively).
+When the electron gas is assumed to form an ideal degenerate Fermi gas, the TOV equations given by Eqs. (\ref{eq:five}) and (\ref{eq:six}) are coupled with the EoS given by Eqs. (\ref{eq:eight}).
+The resulting equations\ (\ref{eq:ten}) can be made dimensionless by introducing dimensionless variables $x=r/R_{\rm scale}$ and $u=m/M_{\rm scale}$.
 They reduce to the forms

-We have chosen the values $a=6.819\times 10^7$ cm and $b=7.8143\times10^{30}$ g so that the prefactors in equations (12) and (13) are normalized to unity.
-As analytical solution is not possible, we use numerical computation methods to integrate them simultaneously.
-Here we have employed fourth order Runge-Kutta method to integrate them.
-The solutions of these equations are computed for several initial values of $\xi_0$ at the centre of the star.
+We have chosen the values $R_{\rm scale}= 2.3788\mu_e^{-1}\times10^8$ cm and $M_{\rm scale}=1.6475\mu_e^{-2} \times10^{32}$ g so that the pre-factors in Eqs. (\ref{eq:twelve}) and (\ref{eq:thirteen}) are normalized to unity.
+As analytical solution is not possible, we employ the fourth-order Runge-Kutta scheme [\cite{press1988}] to integrate them simultaneously.
+Solutions to these equations are computed for several initial values of $\xi_0$ at the centre of the star.
 Integration is carried out from the value $u=0$, $\xi=\xi_0$ at $x=0$ (centre) to $x=x_b$ (surface) where $\xi_b=0$ (which makes $p=0$), and $u=u_b$.
-Some of the results of the numerical intergration are given in Table~1 for $1.0\leq\xi_0\leq20.0$.
+The first four entries in Table~1 display the results obtained in the range $1.0\leq\xi_0\leq19.0$.

 In the limit $\xi\rightarrow\infty$, Eqs.\ (\ref{eq:twelve}) and (\ref{eq:thirteen}) reduce to the simple forms